 Therefore, I was excited to hear about Audicus, a hearing aid company that offers a line of high-quality, affordable hearing aids that claim to be 70 percent less than other hearing aids.
 What’s more, Audicus recently released two new hearing aid models: The Aura and The Spirit, both of which have discreet and comfortable wearing capabilities.

 In this review, I’ll evaluate Audicus hearing aids and provide an overview of their free online hearing test, hearing aid models, and payment options.
 I’ll also share my own experience purchasing and testing out Audicus hearing aids.
 Keep reading to find out more.

 Pro Tip: To learn more about our favorite hearing aids, check out our rundown of this year’s best hearing aids.

 Audicus Hearing Aid Pros and Cons

 For those short on time, here are my main takeaways from using Audicus hearing aids.

-Leading Technology, Lower Cost: By partnering with a leading manufacturer, buying in bulk, and reducing overhead, such as moving all sales online and eliminating most brick-and-mortar locations, Audicus can provide customers with award-winning hearing aids, comparable to those of the highest-priced sellers at a fraction of the cost.
+Reliable Technology, Lower Cost: By partnering with a leading manufacturer, buying in bulk, and reducing overhead and brick-and-mortar costs, Audicus provides customers with award-winning hearing aids, comparable to high-priced sellers at a fraction of the cost.

-Bluetooth and Rechargeable Technology: Two of Audicus’s three models, Clara and The Wave, support Bluetooth technology and rechargeable batteries.
+Bluetooth and Rechargeable Technology: Two of the five hearing aid models—The Spirit and The Wave—support Bluetooth technology and rechargeable batteries.
 Bluetooth technology allows users to stream sounds directly from smartphones, computers, and other smart devices.